Customer Service Job Skills, Roles, Pay, and Career Paths

 4. Problem-solving

-Customer service professionals often have to solve problems for customers quickly.
-To be successful at your job, it helps to have good problem-solving abilities and a knack for working well under pressure.
+Customer service professionals often have to solve problems quickly.
+To be successful at your job, it helps to have good problem-solving skills and a knack for working well under pressure.

 5. Strong interpersonal skills